How to help a friend dealing with family abuse or neglect

 - Believe: believe that your friend is telling the truth.

 - Check in: call your friend to see how they’re doing.
 Understand that they may not always want to talk about it.
-Do things that will take your friend’s mind off of their problems for a while.
-Activities like taking a walk or seeing a movie can help a lot.
+Do things that will take your friend’s mind off of the tough stuff for a while.
+Activities like having a chat or playing online games together can help a lot.

 - Take care of yourself: supporting a friend is hard work, so be sure to look after yourself.
 You may want to talk to someone, such as a guidance counsellor or other safe adult.